General Review of the ASEAN-Australia-New Zealand FTA

 The Ministers tasked officials to commence implementation of the recommendations in the first half of 2019 with a view to concluding text of a second protocol to amend AANZFTA within an expeditious timeframe.
 The outcomes should ensure the Agreement retains its relevance to business and adds value to developments in other fora including the Regional Comprehensive Economic Partnership (RCEP) negotiations.
 For further information on the outcomes of the 1 September 2018 meeting, see News.

-The Department of Foreign Affairs and Trade received the following public submissions from stakeholders on the General Review of AANZFTA.
+The Department of Foreign Affairs and Trade received public submissions from stakeholders on the General Review of AANZFTA.